Joseph Marshall Walker: Early life

+He married Catherine Carter, originally from Adams County, Mississippi, with whom he had twelve children.
+Walker purchased land in Rapides Parish which he later developed into a cotton plantation.

 Political career

-A member of the Democratic Party, Walker was first elected to public office in 1820, as a member of the House of Representatives of Louisiana.

-On January 22, 1822, he was promoted to brigadier general of the First Brigade of the State Militia, serving concurrently with his role as a member of the state house.

-Walker was reelected to the legislature three times—in 1822, 1832, and 1836.
-He was active in promoting the State Militia, and was credited with improving the organization and discipline of that force.

-In 1846 he served as State Treasurer.
+Walker entered into politics in 1820 when he was elected to the Louisiana House of Representatives.
+He was reelected several times and served as a state congressman until 1836.
+He also served a term in the state senate starting in 1824.

+He was elected as President of the 1845 State Constitutional Convention.
+The proposed changes of the new constitution abolished property qualification for voting and/or holding public office and directed the legislature to create a public school system.
+Objections included the limited right of the legislature to borrow money, a prohibition against public loans, chartering new banks, and restrictions on licensing of corporations.
+Walker and most other Democrats supported the new constitution and saw it pass.

-In 1849 he ran for Governor, winning against split Whig opposition from General Alexander De Clouet and Duncan F. Kenner.
+Walker was selected as the Democratic Nominee in the 1849 Gubernatorial Election.
+He defeated Whig opponents Alexander De Clouet and Duncan F. Kenner.
 On 28 January 1850, he became the first governor inaugurated in the new state capital at Baton Rouge.

-As governor, he established a free public school system for white children.
+As governor he worked to continue the work of his predecessors of upholding the 1845 constitution, especially establishing a public school system.
+He promoted state infrastructure projects including advancements to water transportation, improvements to the levees, railroad construction, and authorized a drainage program.
+He supported the election of public officials, especially judges, by popular vote rather than political appointment.

 There was widespread opposition to the 1846 State Constitution, and in 1852, a convention elected to adopt a new one.
 Walker strongly objected to this document, and, as a result, he subsequently resigned his position the following year, retiring to a family plantation in Rapides Parish.
 He turned down offers from Democratic Party officials to be their candidate for the United States House of Representatives.
 Joseph Marshall Walker died three years later in 1856 and is buried on his plantation.